davidebrognoli/aoc2023/README.md

 # Advent of Code

 This project contains solutions for Advent of Code.
-Each day has its own folder, which contains two JavaScript files for the two parts of that day's problem, a test file, an `input.txt` file with the input data for the problem and a `test.txt` file with the test input data.

 ## Installation

 To install the project dependencies, run the following command: